filesender/filesender/docs/v3.0/admin/configuration/index.md

 ### encryption_key_version_new_files
-* __description:__ Select which user password hashing is performed and which AES mode is used for encryption.
+* __description:__ The setting 3 is the recommended setting unless you have to support much older browsers which can not work with this level of security.
+In 2025 all contemporary browsers should work with setting 3.
+Select which user password hashing is performed and which AES mode is used for encryption.
 Some mores have versions with and without key hashing because some browsers do not support the key hashing.
        The choices in order of newest to oldest are: 3 is v2019_gcm_importKey_deriveKey which is AES-GCM mode for encryption and using PBKDF2 to derive a key from user supplied passwords.
 A PBKDF2 related configuration setting is crypto_pbkdf2_expected_secure_to_year.
-     The setting 3 is the recommended setting unless you have to support older browsers which can not work with this level of security.

      The setting 2 is v2019_gcm_digest_importKey which uses AES-GCM for encryption but almost directly imports the user password without any key hashing.
      The setting 1 is v2018_importKey_deriveKey which uses AES-CBC mode for encryption and PBKDF2 for hashing the password.
      The setting 0 is v2017_digest_importKey which uses AES-CBC mode for encryption and directly imports the password without hashing.